Special Concerns with Post-Bariatric Surgery Patients Columbus OH

 Patients who have undergone bariatric surgery pose a number of concerns for plastic surgeons and not all of them are physical.
 There are a number of physical, psychological and nutritional issues that must be addressed prior to proceeding with elective plastic surgery to treat the extra skin in patients who have lost a considerable amount of weight.

-Although post-bariatric surgery patients are generally pleased with their weight loss, they are generally not happy with their appearance because of the resultant sagging skin and breasts.
+Although post-bariatric surgery patients are generally pleased with their weight loss, they are generally not happy with their appearance because of the resulting sagging skin and breasts.
 Unfortunately, the skin can only contract so much when fat is removed either through liposuction or weight loss.
 Some patients may experience anger and depression due to their appearance following massive weight loss, which should be resolved prior to considering elective cosmetic surgery to treat the excess skin.
 Sometimes, just the knowledge obtained at the time of consultation that a lot can be done to improve their appearance with plastic surgery can make a significant difference in their psyche.

 Nutritional insufficiencies are common in patients who have undergone surgery for weight loss.
 These include anemia (low red blood count), malnutrition, protein malnutrition, fat malabsorption and deficiencies of folate, thiamine, iron and various vitamins including B12, A, D, E and K. Many of these are more common following certain types of bariatric procedures such as biliopancreatic diversion and are least common after gastric banding procedures.
 It is important to strictly follow nutritional guidelines and supplement recommendations provided by your internist or bariatric surgeon.
 These also can exist in patients who have lost a tremendous amount of weight through diet and exercise.